YaleWTI-CNMI/FAIRY/README.md

 ## Mission

-Our mission is to help students and researchers learn AI comprehensively in a collaborative environment that emphasizes practical, hands-on experience.
+Our mission is to help students and researchers develop practical understanding of AI through hands-on learning and collaboration across backgrounds and experience levels.

-We aim to make AI learning accessible, engaging, and grounded in practice by bringing together people with different backgrounds and levels of experience to learn from one another.

 ## Who Can Join